-Make the time to indulge yourself in a hobby whether that be sport, music, dancing or just simply relaxing by reading a book or watching some tele.
-It gives you that all important mental break that enables you to feel refreshed and ready to take on any additional work you have to do.
+Make the time to indulge yourself in a hobby whether that be sport, music, dancing or just simply relaxing by reading a book or watching some television.
+It gives you that all-important mental break that enables you to feel refreshed and ready to take on any additional work you have to do.

 I urge all of you to try and implement these wellbeing ideas ready for when you return to the classroom in September.
 Even if they seem difficult to follow when you are really busy, I can guarantee that it will make all the difference!

 If you are looking for additional tips on improving your wellbeing as a teacher, please head to the following sites.